lorddusk/ObsidianDnD/Characters/Booker/Background.md

 Just figuring my place out in the world, slowly wanting to adventure further and further from [[Crestbrook]].

 Thinking more and more of leaving, talking to my family and friends.
 When they told me to just do it.
 So it's what I did, I gather my things.
 Grabbed my books, my trusty sword, and a backpack from the shelves.
 Kissed my mother goodbye, gave my siblings a hug, and started walking...

+A week later, I was severly hurt in a boar attack, who pierced me on it's tusk.
+Thinking that I was surely